 The NHS also have some very useful audio guides, click on the titles to visit the NHS podcast you are interested in to listen to the podcast.
 Each one has subtitles and a transcript to accompany it:

 The STOPP method is a technique that allows you to follow a planned thought process to take a moment, breathe and reflect on how you are feeling.
 You can download the STOPP method document on this page and it may be useful to have a printed copy of this to hand to have something to reference when your anxiety feels heightened.

 This video clip gives a little more detail on STOPP and you can download the information and worksheets below to help you practise this.

 If you feel overwhelmed at work due to your anxiety, speak to your line manager or supervisor and ask for a five or ten minute break to get some fresh air, do some breathing exercises or mindfulness and have some water.
 You can also use your lunch or break times to use the above tools to relieve your anxiety and focus on your wellbeing.

 If you would like support speaking to your employer about managing your anxiety in the workplace, please speak to your Employment Coordinator who can help with this.

 If you are finding it increasingly hard to manage your anxiety, you can also visit your GP who will be able to discuss options for you and signpost you to any appropriate services.
-You can also self-refer to the Listening Lounge or Mind peer support if you feel you would benefit from talking to someone about your anxiety.
+You can also self-refer to Jersey Talking Therapies, The Listening Lounge or Mind peer support if you feel you would benefit from talking to someone about your anxiety.